dag/relvlast/docs/index.rst

           return self.root_object['greeter']

       def setup(self):
+          self.scan_for_endpoints()
           self.route(Rule(
               '/',
                   endpoint='index',
                   methods=('GET', 'POST')))

-The function that handles the `index` endpoint is added with a decorator classmethod.
-The arguments can be any or none and refer to attributes on the application, which the dispatcher will then pass to the function.
+The function that handles the `index` endpoint is marked with a decorator and discovered by the scan we perform in the setup.
+The arguments to this function can be any or none and refer to attributes on the application, which the dispatcher will then pass to the function.

 ::

-  @Greeter.endpoint
+  @endpoint
   def index(request, render, db, redirect):

       if request.method == 'GET':